ietf-wg-cellar/matroska-specification/tagging.md

 For application to know what kind of information (like TITLE) relates to a certain level (CD title or track title), we also need a set of official TargetType names.
-For now audio and video will have different values &amp; names.
+For now audio and video will have different values and names.
 That also means the same tag name can have different meanings depending on where it is (otherwise, we would end up with 15 TITLE_ tags).

 TargetTypeValue | Audio strings                   | Video strings             | Comment